matheusAFONSECA/Fintrack-API/README.md

 ## Viewing Test Reports

+After running the command os tests, it will generate these reports:

 ### HTML Report
-To view the comprehensive test report, open the generated [report.html](/report.html) file.
+To view the comprehensive test report, open the generated ``report.html`` file.
 On Windows, you can use the following command to launch it directly in your default browser:

 ```bash
 start report.html